A collective commitment was made to address community concerns and prioritise solutions to reduce the impact of cruise ships in Lyttelton.

 The Resource Management (Marine Pollution) Regulations 1998 applies.
 Schedule 4, section 15, describes “ship propulsion” as part of the “normal operations” of the ship.
 Environment Canterbury has discussed this with cruise ship operators and secured agreement that the use of thrusters will continue to be minimised in Akaroa.

-Environment Canterbury, in partnership with the Department of Conservation, Christchurch City Council, and ChristchurchNZ, is reviewing cruise ship activity in Akaroa.
+In partnership with the Department of Conservation, Christchurch City Council, and ChristchurchNZ, we are reviewing cruise ship activity in Akaroa.

 A busy cruise ship season has had an impact on Canterbury residents and put pressure on our public transport system from Lyttelton into the city centre.

 Cruise ships are likely to return to Akaroa in November, but are now subject to new, stricter rules designed to protect the environment.

 - 4.2MB Akaroa Harbour Navigation Safety Operating Requirements Season 2023/24